SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 * We need non-trivial JavaScript in the client to enforce business rules, handle events and bind data structures to the interface
 * We need to move data between the database, our PHP server-side objects and our JavaScript in the client
 * For security, we need to double-check client-side business rules on the server
-* And we have to tie all this together with AJAX calls in both directions.
+* And we have to tie all this together with AJAX calls and responses.

 ![The Web Technology Challenge](/dia-web-technologies.png)